Written by: Olivera Tolimir

 Although we aren’t sure if people near the mountain Ćićarija like to eat ćevapi, we needed this sentence for our ć exercise.

-So, the sound ć looks similar to the and č, but once again: that thing above it isn’t an accent.
+So, the sound ć looks similar to the c and č, but once again: that thing above it isn’t an accent.

 The letter Ć is written like this in Cyrillic: Ћ.